-4.4.1 If, in the judgment of the marker, a student has committed an act of academic misconduct that meets the College definition, the work and analytic notes that identify specific concerns should be referred to the Head of Department or a nominated senior academic.

-- 4.4.2 These concerns must be cited, e.g. from 'Turnitin' or identified source material (issues of style, or impressionistic judgements are not acceptable evidence to justify formal referral). - 4.4.3 Markers should not return coursework, give feedback or discuss the investigation with the student, while the investigation is taking place.
+- 4.4.1 If, in the judgment of the marker, a student has committed an act of academic misconduct that meets the College definition, the work and analytic notes that identify specific concerns should be referred to the Head of Department or a nominated senior academic.
+These concerns must be cited, e.g. from 'Turnitin' or identified source material (issues of style, or impressionistic judgements are not acceptable evidence to justify formal referral). - 4.4.2 These concerns must be cited, e.g. from 'Turnitin' or identified source material (issues of style, or impressionistic judgements are not acceptable evidence to justify formal referral). - 4.4.3 Markers should not return coursework, give feedback or discuss the investigation with the student, while the investigation is taking place.
 The marker will appear as a witness at any Hearing and students could argue that the case is pre-judged, based on any discussion with the marker. - 4.4.4 Students must be formally notified in writing at the appropriate points in the process and as soon as it is possible to do so.